Kishore121523/Assignment_1_App/README.md

-# Assignment 1 - "Add Users" App
+# Assignment 1 - "Add Users" App (Refer Output Screenshot PDF in the repository to see the functionality of the app)

 A simple android application developed using Kotlin to add user details and display it in a minimal and a consistent UI.